Robert Boyle Prize for Analytical Science

 Robert Boyle Prize for Analytical Science, formerly called Boyle Medal, is a prize of the Royal Society of Chemistry for Analytical Chemistry.
 It is awarded every two years and is worth £5,000.
-The prize is named after Robert Boyle and awarded from 1982 to 2020 when it was discontinued in favor of the Analytical Science Horizon Prize.
+The prize is named after Robert Boyle, and was awarded from 1982 to 2020, when it was combined with the Sir George Stokes Award, with the pair making the Analytical Science Horizon Prize.